Avanatiker/WorldTools/README.md

     - Players: Player positions and inventories
     - Statistics: Full personal player statistics
     - Advancements: Player advancements and progress
-    - Detailed Metadata: Exhaustive capture details
+    - Detailed Metadata: Exhaustive capture details like modt, server version, and more

-- **Capture Mode**: Enable capture mode to continuously cache loaded chunks and entities from the server.
-The data is periodically saved to your local disk, ensuring you don't lose any valuable information.
+- **Capture Mode**: (Keybind `F12`) Enable capture mode to stream chunks and entities from the server directly to your local disk.
+Everytime a chunk is unloaded it will be saved to disk.
+After disabling capture mode, the remaining chunks and entities will be saved to disk as well.

-- **Configurable Options**:
-    - Access the menu by pressing `F12` (changeable in the controls screen), providing numerous options (work in progress) to customize WorldTools according to your requirements.
+- **Configurable Options**: (NOT YET IMPLEMENTED) ~~Access the menu by pressing `F12` (changeable in the controls screen), providing numerous options (work in progress) to customize WorldTools according to your requirements.~~

 - **Freeze Entities**: This option freezes all entities, preventing them from moving upon login.